 At Children's Hospital Colorado, we don't just focus on a child's illness – we focus on the whole child.
 And sometimes, love from a furry, four-legged friend is just what kids need to put them on the path to healing.

-As a highly trained therapy dog who has worked with children in hospitals for more than five years, Ralph is here to help motivate our patients to meet their goals, make the clinical environment feel more like home, and give kids a reason to play and smile, even when they're sick.
+As highly trained service dogs, our medical dogs are here to help motivate our patients to meet their goals, make the clinical environment feel more like home and give kids a reason to play and smile, even when they're sick.

-Learn even more about Ralph and our growing Medical Dog Program through the frequently asked questions below.
+Learn even more about our pups and our growing Medical Dog Program through the frequently asked questions below.

-Ralph started his training at just 6 days old and spent a total of 22 months with Canine Assistants before he began serving patients.
-His specialized training and calm disposition make him the perfect companion for kids and teens who may be facing a tough time.
-While Ralph can perform many impressive tasks and tricks, his greatest gifts are patience and unconditional love.
+Our medical dogs started training at just a few weeks old and spent nearly two years learning at a nonprofit service dog school, Canine Assistants, before they began serving patients.
+Their specialized training and calm disposition make them perfect companions for kids and teens who may be facing a tough time.
+While Ralph, Halo and Galaxy can perform many impressive tasks and tricks, their greatest gifts are patience and unconditional love.

 Will more hospital dogs be added to the Program?